-Each of the three Pinot Noir clones (777, 667 & 115) was hand-harvested separately into half-ton picking bins and brought directly to the winery.
-We feathered dry ice into the bins to prevent spoilage and oxidation, and let the fruit rest in cold storage for a 24-hour period before hand-sorting and processing.
-Half the fruit was fermented as whole clusters to add a layer of complexity and maintain the wine's bright flavor and taste profile.
-The grapes received a cold soak for seven days to extract maximum color from the Pinot Noir skins, while the chill prevented the start of fermentation.
+Each of the three Pinot Noir clones (777, 667 & 115) were hand harvested separately into half-ton picking bins and brought directly to the winery.
+Dry ice was feathered into the bins to prevent spoilage and oxidation.
+The bins were placed in cold storage for a 24-hour resting period before processing.
+All of the fruit was then hand-sorted.
+Adding a layer of complexity to the final wine, the bright flavor and taste profile of this Pinot Noir comes, in part, from one half of the fruit having been fermented as whole clusters.
+The grapes received a cold soak for seven days to extract maximum color from the Pinot Noir skins, while the chill prohibited the start of fermentation.
 The fruit was then removed from refrigeration, warming and activating the native yeasts.
-One gentle punch down per day minimized tannin extraction from the skins, allowing the stem tannins to provide the wine’s structure.
-The grapes were then pressed and the wine was gravity-fed into eight French oak barrels, three of which were new.
+One gentle punch down per day ensured minimal tannin extraction from the skins, allowing the stem tannins to provide the wine’s structure.
+The grapes were then pressed and the wine was gravity fed into seven French oak barrels, three of which were new.
 The barrels were initially stirred three times over a six-week period.
-The wine received neither racking, nor fining, nor filtering.
+The wine received no racking, nor fining, nor filtering.

 Variety 100% Pinot Noir

 Vineyard Monument Tree, Anderson Valley